 The SAS token-based export only works while the token remains valid.
-Reset the token before the current one expires, or your export will stop working.
+Reset the token before the current one expires, or your export stops working.
 Because the token provides access to your storage account, protect the token as carefully as you would any other sensitive information.
 You're responsible to maintain permissions and data access when your export data to your storage account.

 Troubleshoot exports using SAS tokens